 Episcopal Collegiate School has offered Exploratory Design courses since 2016 that combine technology, engineering and design thinking to support the core curriculum.
 This course is offered to all incoming 6th graders as an elective and as a semester requirement for 7th and 8th grade students.
 The course is also offered as an elective in Upper School.

-Students are place on collaborative teams and asked to create innovative solutions for real-world design and engineering challenges.
+Students are placed on collaborative teams and asked to create innovative solutions for real-world design and engineering challenges.
 These design challenges allow students to explore 3D design and fabrication, programming, circuitry, robotics, and more in combination with content and skills addressed in the core curriculum.